-Nigel Farage: NatWest boss admits 'serious' error in bank closure row
+Nigel Farage: NatWest boss admits 'serious error' in bank closure row

 - Published

-The boss of NatWest, which owns Coutts, has admitted a "serious error of judgement" in discussing Nigel Farage's relationship with the private bank.
+The boss of NatWest has admitted a "serious error" in discussing Nigel Farage's relationship with its private banking arm Coutts with the BBC.

 Dame Alison Rose said she was "wrong" to respond to questions from the BBC about his bank account being closed.